-- Having a desire to be solo, with no idea of where to start or of what is possible.
+- The desire to go solo, with no idea of where to start or of what is possible.

-- Having skills, products, and/or services that are in demand, but little experience or knowledge of how to package, market, and sell.
+- Having skills, products, and/or services that are in demand, but little experience or knowledge of how to package, price, market, and sell or run a business.